aces/Loris/modules/instrument_list/test/TestPlan.md

 4. Verify that the flags' values (Data Entry, Administration, Feedback, Double Data Entry Status) for each instrument in the list are showing up appropriately
 5. Verify that `Double Data Entry` is available if it is enabled for that instrument, no link if not enabled
 6. Verify that the meta data for the candidate/visit is correct - eg DoB, Gender, Visit Label, Visit Status, etc
-7. Verify that BVL QC flags are working and only available if the user has the `Behavioural QC` permission
+7. Verify that BVL QC flags (`BVL QC Type` and `BVL QC Status`) are working and only available if the user has the `Behavioural QC` permission
 8. Verify that `Stage` can only be set after Data Entry (and DDE if applicable) is complete, and conflicts are resolved
 9. Verify that if the current `Stage` is `Not Started`, `Start Next Stage` is available (provided that it's a valid Timepoint)
-10. Verify that 'Send to DCC' is only available after Visit is marked as Pass/Failure/Withdrawal, and that user has `Send to DCC` permission
+10. Verify that `Send to DCC` is only available after Visit is marked as Pass/Failure/Withdrawal, and if the user has the `Send to DCC` permission
 11. Verify that `Reverse Send from DCC` permission is necessary to unsend to DCC
 12. Verify that breadcrumbs work
 13. Verify that values are correct for Visit Window